Everything you need to know about setting up and using Siri on your iPhone, iPod touch, and iPad!

 - How to make restaurant reservations with Siri

-How to launch apps using Siri
+How to use apps with Siri

-How to get more help with Siri
+How to keep up with Twitter using Siri